metamystical/mdht/README.md

-Their second callback function, onV, if not null or undefined, is called immediately whenever peer locations or BEP44 data are received from a remote node, with a single argument: an object with .target and .values for getPeers and announce Peers, or .ih and .v for getData and putData, plus .socket in both cases, which is just an object version of a node *location* { address: (string), port: (int) }.
+Their second callback function, onV, if not null or undefined, is called immediately whenever peer locations or BEP44 data are received from a remote node, with a single argument: an object with .target and .values for *getPeers* and *announcePeer*, or .ih and .v for *getData* and *putData*, plus .socket in both cases, which is just an object version of a node *location* { address: (string), port: (int) }.

-makeMutableTarget and makeImmutableTarget are utilities for computing targets (node *ids*) for use with getData or putData, which can be called with the arguments target or resetTarget, respectively, along with mutableSalt, as provided by whomever stored the data.
-If the target is unknown, it can be computed with makeMutableTarget (if k and mutableSalt are known) or makeImmutableTarget (if v is known).
+*makeMutableTarget* and *makeImmutableTarget* are utilities for computing targets (node *ids*) for use with *getData* or *putData*, which can be called with the arguments target or resetTarget, respectively, along with mutableSalt, as provided by whomever stored the data.
+If the target is unknown, it can be computed with *makeMutableTarget* (if k and mutableSalt are known) or *makeImmutableTarget* (if v is known).

-stop stops timers and closes the udp connection, thus stopping the DHT.
+*stop* stops timers and closes the udp connection, thus stopping the DHT.

 Argument | Description
 ---------|------------